 MSG/1SGs should strive to complete a bachelor's degree.
-Competitive records indicating civilian education can be considered a major discriminator for selection to attend the Sergeants Major Academy.
+Competitive records indicating civilian education can be considered a major discriminator for selection to attend the United States Army Sergeants Major Academy (USASMA).

-Armor Proponent's guidance is for every MSG to serve a minimum of 24 months as a 1SG.
+Armor Proponent's guidance is for every MSG to serve a minimum of 24 months as a 1SG are considered FQ.
 1SGs with 24 months or more are considered highly favorable.
 It is encouraged for MSGs to pursue 1SG positions in operational units.

-MSG/1SGs are further encouraged to pursue secondary KD positions (Squadron HHT, Battalion HHC, or Brigade HHC) when the opportunity when the opportunity presents itself.
-Due to the limited availability of these positions and fiercely competitive selection rates, 1SGs that have successfully performed in these positions have shown a higher propensity for selection to attend the United States Army Sergeants Major Academy.
+MSG/1SGs are further encouraged to pursue secondary CD positions (HHC/HHT for Squadron-Battalion, Brigade, or higher) when the opportunity presents itself.
+Due to the limited availability of these positions and fiercely competitive selection rates, 1SGs that have successfully performed in these positions have shown a higher propensity for selection to attend the USASMA.

-6) Sergeant Major/Command Sergeant Major.
+Sergeant Major/Command Sergeant Major

-The Command Sergeant Major (CSM) is the senior NCO of the command at echelon and is the principal advisor to the commander.
-The command sergeant major carries out and enforces policies and standards on performance, training, appearance, and conduct of the organization.
+Armor Command Sergeant Major (CSM) is the senior NCO of the command at echelon and is the principal advisor to the Commander.
+The CSM carries out and enforces policies and standards on performance, training, appearance, and conduct of the organization.
 The CSM is responsible for enlisted talent management, ensures all aspects of the NCO Common Core Competencies (C3) are present in the operational domain, and directly influences the culture and climate of the organization.

-The Sergeant Major (SGM) is the key enlisted staff element at echelon.
+Armor Sergeant Major (SGM) is the key enlisted staff element at echelon.
 The SGMs experience and abilities are often equal to that of the unit CSM, but their direct leadership influence is limited in scope to the staff.
 The SGM is the key in training and the operations planning process.

-Armor Proponent desires the following KSBs for sergeants major/command sergeants major:
+Armor Proponent desires the following KSBs for SGM/CSM:

-- a.
-Knowledge: Armor SGM/CSMs are masters of combined arms operations.
+1. Knowledge: Armor SGM/CSMs are masters of combined arms operations.
 They are skilled at organizational leadership across multiple echelons.
-They possess doctrinal mastery, disciplined leadership, and executive talents achieved through strategic assignments. - b.
-Skills: Armor SGM/CSMs demonstrate a mastery of communications, program/resource administration, and possess the ability to teach and mentor.
+They possess doctrinal mastery, disciplined leadership, and executive talents achieved through strategic assignments.

+2. Skills: Armor SGM/CSMs demonstrate a mastery of communications, program/resource administration, and possess the ability to teach and mentor.
 They are the senior enlisted advisors who are experts in combined arms operations.
 They possess the technical and tactical competence, social and cultural awareness, and oral and written communications skills needed to cultivate trust, build teamwork, and increase morale.
-SGM/CSMs are responsible for ensuring maximum readiness within their units and maintaining strict administrative procedures. - c.
-Behaviors: Armor SGM/CSMs are inspiring, thoughtful, stable, team-builders, effective coaches, and optimistic.
+SGM/CSMs are responsible for ensuring maximum readiness within their units and maintaining strict administrative procedures.

+3. Behaviors: Armor SGM/CSMs are inspiring, thoughtful, stable, team-builders, effective coaches, and optimistic.
 They extend influence beyond the chain of command, while building rapport with installation agencies and organizations.

 SGM/CSMs should assess the organization to help navigate the organizational goals towards the commander's desired end-state.
-They link staff with subordinate echelons, while ensuring the commander's intent is well communicated throughout all levels.
-SGM/CSMs major build competence throughout the formations by leveraging institutional domains and training opportunities.
+They link staff with subordinate echelons, while ensuring the Commander's intent is well communicated throughout all levels.
+SGM/CSMs major build competence throughout the formation by leveraging institutional domains and training opportunities.